World premiere at Toronto International Film Festival (TIFF) just hours ago…***

 You can kind of see where this is all going – and in perhaps more of a Bollywood nod – there is also the estranged sister of Kaz.
 It comes a bit later into the movie – she married outside the community and has thereby been shunned and is persona non-grata.

-Despite her giving birth, Kaz’s Urdu-speaking grandmother has never seen her great grandson and curses her granddaughter and what she’s done.
+Despite her giving birth, Kaz’s Urdu-speaking grandmother has never seen her great grandchild and curses her granddaughter and what she’s done.
 This is a little stretched for a family that seems very reasonable, understanding and modern – though of course it is quite plain – they prefer Kaz, as the male heir, to marry firmly within the faith.

 We won’t spoil it for you – this film, which is just a little under two hours, is entertaining, insightful and deserves to be seen widely.